-How to Avoid Capital Gains Tax on the Sale of Your Primary Residence — Even If You’ve Maxed Out the $500K Exemption
+How to Avoid Capital Gains Tax on the Sale of Your Home — Even If You’ve Maxed Out the $500K Exemption

-If you’ve lived in (and owned) your home for 20 or 30 years here in the Bay Area, you might be sitting on a huge amount of equity.
+If you’ve owned your home for 20 or 30 years here in the Bay Area, you might be sitting on a huge amount of equity.
 That’s great — until you go to sell and realize the capital gains tax could take a serious bite out of your nest egg.
+This is a common problem for long-time California homeowners, and is of particular concern for older adults in the Bay Area who are counting on their home equity to be the biggest chunk of their nest egg in their later years.

 The answer might surprise you — yes, there is.
 And it’s called a Deferred Sales Trust, or DST for short.